 Pentland Skerries Lighthouse was established in 1794 by T Smith and Robert Stevenson.
 The lighthouse tower is listed as a building of Architectural/Historical interest.

-In 1794, the Commissioners, to open the Pentland Firth to shipping, in place of the longer route round Orkney, provided a double light on the Pentland Skerries at the eastern entrance with 2 towers 80ft and 60ft high and 60ft apart.
+In 1794, in order to open the Pentland Firth to shipping in place of the longer route around Orkney, the Commissioners provided a double light on the Pentland Skerries.
+It was built at the eastern entrance with 2 towers 80ft and 60ft high and 60ft apart.
 Built by Orkney masons, it was superintended by Robert Stevenson as his first work for the Board.
 It was rebuilt between 1821 and 1830 in a more permanent system.
 Experiments were carried out in 1870 with paraffin.

 Fixed lights were no longer regarded as suitable for the great landfall and coastal lights and the old double lights were discounted in 1895 on the installation of powerful group flashing lights.